osu-cascades/dio-controllers/README.md

 # Volcano Veggies
 This project is for a compnay called Volcano Veggies located in Downtown Bend,Oregon.
-Volcano Veggies is an Aquaponics Vegtable growing farm that can operate all year round and provide fresh local veggies.
+Volcano Veggies is an Aquaponics Vegetable growing farm that can operate all year round and provide fresh local veggies.
 This project is being worked on by two OSU students, Makeila Lundy and Justin Tappert.

 This project uses a [Raspberry Pi 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) to send sensor data from an [Atlas Scientific Dissolved Oxygen sensor](https://www.atlas-scientific.com/product_pages/kits/do_kit.html) to a remote server.
 The controller code is written in Python.
 This setup assumes that you can setup your Raspberry Pi and that you have a basic knowledge of the command line.